neclimdul/qualtricsxm/README.txt

 4. Add some content to your Drupal site using the _Content Type_ you modified in the previous step
 5. Select a survey from the pull down menu and presto!

+Installation and Configuration Video: https://youtu.be/t-Fs0XRXee8

+Authoring pages with embedded surveys: https://youtu.be/zI-mC7ZCR_E

+How Pages with Surveys Look and Behave Video: https://youtu.be/LZy9bL2TRsI